-Electronic smoking devices (or vaping devices or e-cigarettes) are a fairly new tobacco product that have been sold in the U.S. for about a decade.
+Electronic smoking devices (or “vaping” devices or e-cigarettes) are a fairly new tobacco product that have been sold in the U.S. for about a decade.
+Many people think that these devise produce nothing more than harmless water vapor.
+This ins’t true.
 These devices allow users to inhale an aerosol containing nicotine and other harmful substances.
 The aerosol is a combination of liquid with very small, solid particles mixed in, many of which are unsafe.
 E-cigarettes/”vapes” are also called “vape pens,

-Are e-cigarettes less harmful than cigarettes?
+Are e-cigarettes less harmful than cigarettes (1)?

-There has been no FDA oversight in the production of these devices, which meanings tobacco companies are self-reporting on the ingredients.
+There has been no FDA oversight in the production of these devices, which means tobacco companies are self-reporting on the ingredients.
 All JUUL pods contain nicotine, as well as some of the flavored pods.
-Manufacturers of the juices used in e-cigarettes/vapes are required to have warning labels indicating that they contain nicotine, but don’t have to disclose the ingredients so consumers do not always know what they are getting.
+Manufacturers of the juices used in e-cigarettes/”vapes” are required to have warning labels indicating that they contain nicotine, but don’t have to disclose the ingredients so consumers do not always know what they are getting.

 The important things to remember are:

-Is the aerosol from e-cigarettes/vapes air pollution?
+Is the aerosol from e-cigarettes/”vapes” air pollution?

 Yes, ultrafine particulate matter is an air pollutant that is a concern for people’s health especially their heart and lungs.
 These particles are in very high concentrations on heavy pollution days, which can be found in the air during wildfire season, and were found in places that allowed indoor smoking of tobacco.
-Now, we are finding the same levels of high concentrations in places where e-cigarettes/vapes are used.
+Now, we are finding the same levels of high concentrations in places where e-cigarettes/”vapes” are used.

-Adults and children need to be in aerosol (“vapor”) free environments to protect themselves from the dangerous chemicals that come from e-cigarette/vape products.
+Adults and children need to be in aerosol (“vapor”) free environments to protect themselves from the dangerous chemicals that come from e-cigarette/”vape” products.

-Can e-cigarettes/vapes be used to quit smoking?
+Can e-cigarettes/”vapes” be used to quit smoking (6)?

 These devices are not an approved smoking cessation aid by the Food and Drug Administration (FDA).
-There are only seven approved cessation aids: patches, gum, lozenges, inhaler, nasal spray, Chantix (varenicline), and Wellbutrin/ZZyban (bupropion).
+There are only seven approved cessation aids: patches, gum, lozenges, inhaler, nasal spray, Chantix (varenicline), and Wellbutrin/Zyban (bupropion).